nelsonifechukwu/nelsonifechukwu/README.md

 - 📝 I regularly write @ [nelsonelijah.com/blog](https://www.nelsonelijah.com/blog)

-- ⚡ Fun fact: **I find it hard to define myself using a term when I believe the Creator, whom we emanate from, is dynamic.
+- ⚡ Fun fact: **I find it hard to define myself using a term when I believe the Creator we emanate from is dynamic.
 I'm constantly evolving.**

-- Best Quote at the moment: "The greatest shortcoming of the human race is our inability to understand the exponential function," Professor Albert Allen Bartlett's
+- Best Quote: "The greatest shortcoming of the human race is our inability to understand the exponential function," Professor Albert Allen Bartlett's

 <h3 align="left">Languages: </h3>
 <p align="left">